-Prereq: Undergraduate: Concurrent enrollment in ARTGR 370, ARTGR 371, or ARTGR 470 Graduate: graduate enrollment in College of Design Visual communication applied to exhibition design focusing on educational or interactive museum exhibitions, trade show booth design, and modular unit design for traveling exhibitions.
+Prereq: Undergraduate: Junior or senior standing in the graphic design program.
+Graduate: Graduate enrollment in College of Design Visual communication applied to exhibition design focusing on educational or interactive museum exhibitions, trade show booth design, and modular unit design for traveling exhibitions.
 Translation of graphic information to a three-dimensional space.